 “Awfully reliable” Putin instead of the American “vacuum”

-Gone are the days when people mocked Russia, the "regional power," writes Alice Bota in Die Zeit.
+Gone are the days when people mocked Russia, the "regional power," writes Alice Bota in Time and patience.
 Putin is now much more successful in international politics than the US and the EU.
 Why?

 The conflict between Iran and the United States.
 And in this situation, Angela Merkel does not fly to Washington, but to Moscow!
 Vladimir Putin invited her.
 This, of course, is the success of Russian diplomacy, writes Botha.
 “Whether you like it or not, this type of diplomacy, understood as a policy of pure interests, is currently quite effective,” she said.